Introduction

 Frequently Asked Questions

-How many Cards are in a peck?
+How many Cards are in a deck?

 A standard deck contains 52 cards.
 A commonly accepted theory suggests that the number 52 is likely derived from the number of weeks in a year.